marius311/cosmohome/html/user/wandelt_letter.md

 ## Welcome Letter
 <br/>
-Dear friends, supporters and visitors,
+Dear friends, supporters, and visitors -

 I am excited to be able to welcome you to Cosmology@Home.
 This participatory computing platform for cosmology enables participants to contribute actively to front-line research in cosmology by donating their CPU time.
 You might to like to find out about more about how C@H got started and share some news about major changes about to happen and where we are going.